ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

        col.regions = my.palette.var, add = T)
 ```

-######### FIG04_PostVar #############
+{% capture link %}{{ site.baseurl }}/assets/img/tutorials/spatial-inla/FIG04_PostVar.jpeg{% endcapture %}
+{% include figure.html url=link caption="Uncertainty in the posterior means mapped across space as per our model." %}

+{% capture callout %}
 Note that the posterior mean is highest where we have the higher level of uncertainty.
 We have some area where the response variable reaches really high numbers, this is due to missing GS data in this areas (GS=0), so the model compensates for it; however, these are the areas where we also have the highest uncertainty, because the model is unable to produce accurate estimates.
+{% endcapture %}
+{% include callout.html content=callout colour='important' %}

 <a name="point"></a>

 ## Geostatistical Data: Marked Point Data

+{% capture callout %}
-For this analysis we will be using geostatistical data, also known as marked points.
+For this analysis, we will be using geostatistical data, also known as marked points.
 In practice the dataset comprises of georeferenced points that have an associated value (which is generally the response variable).
-In this example we are going to be using the same points I used to generate the dataset for the spatial data (the Edinburgh fox scats), but we will be looking at the number of parasites species (Spp_Rich) found in each scat.
+In this example, we are going to be using the same points I used to generate the dataset for the spatial data (the Edinburgh fox scats), but we will be looking at the number of parasites species (`Spp_Rich`) found in each scat.
 The dataset also contains a number of variables associated with each sample:

-##### JanDate (the datewhen the sample was collected)
+- JanDate (the date when the sample was collected)
-##### Site (which park was it collected from),
+- Site (which park was it collected from),
-##### Greenspace variability (GS_Var) which is a categorical variable measuring the number of different greenspace types (Low, Med, High)
+- Greenspace variability (`GS_Var`) which is a categorical variable measuring the number of different greenspace types (Low, Med, High)
+{% endcapture %}
+{% include callout.html content=callout colour='callout' %}

-In this case we are going to model the species richness of gastrointestinal parasites as a function of greenspace ratio, while taking into account both the spatial effect and the other covariates I just mentioned.
+In this case we are going to model the species richness of gastrointestinal parasites as a function of greenspace ratio, while taking into account both the spatial effect and the other covariates mentioned just above.

 ``` R
 Point_Data <- read.csv("Point_Data.csv")
 str(Point_Data )
 ```

-When transforming the point dataset into a spatial object a Coordinate Reference System (CRS) needs to be specified.
-The coordinates for this dataset are expressed in Easting/ Northing and it's projected using the British National Grid (BNG).
+When transforming the point dataset into a spatial object, we need to specify a Coordinate Reference System (CRS).
+The coordinates for this dataset are expressed in Easting / Northing and it's projected using the British National Grid (BNG).
 This is important in case you are using multiple shapefiles which might not be in the same coordinate system, and they will have to be projected accordingly.

+{% capture callout %}
 _NOTE:_ The choice of CRS should be done on the basis of the extent of the study area.
-For small areas (such as this), Easting-Northing coordinate systems are best.
+- __Small areas__ - For small areas (such as this), Easting-Northing coordinate systems are best.
 They effectively express the coordinates on a flat surface (which does not take into account the globe curvature and consequent modification of the projection shape).
-Latitude-Longitude should be used for medium-sized studies (country level/ multi country levels), this will take into account the more realistic shape of the map.
-Finally, for studies coducted at continental and global scale, radians should be used, and the mesh should be fitted taking into account the curvature of the globe.
+- __Medium-sized studies__ - We should use Latitude-Longitude for medium-sized studies (country level/ multi country levels), as this will take into account a more realistic shape of the map.
+- __Continental and global-scale studies__ - Finally, for studies conducted at continental and global scale, we should use radians and fit the mesh taking into account the curvature of the globe.
+{% endcapture %}
+{% include callout.html content=callout colour='important' %}

-The type of coordinates is important as several steps in the code are unit-specific and should be modifies accordingly, I will point them out as they come up.
-To illustrate this concept, I will plot the points against the shapefile of Scotland, derived from <a href="https://gadm.org/index.html" target="_blank">GADM website</a> (an excellent source for administrative district shapefiles), which is mapped using Lat-Long
+The type of coordinates is important as several steps in the code are unit-specific and should be modified accordingly.
+I will point them out as they come up.
+To illustrate this concept, I will plot the points against the shapefile of Scotland, derived from <a href="https://gadm.org/index.html" target="_blank">GADM website</a> (an excellent source for administrative district shapefiles), which is mapped using Lat-Long.

 ``` R
 require (rgdal)

 # First, we need the coordinates of the points
 Loc <- cbind(Point_Data$Easting, Point_Data$Northing)
 # Then we can transform our dataset in a spatial object (a spatial point dataframe)